Laurie’s passion for water safety

-Since 1988 I have been focused on what I am really passionate about and that is saving little ones lives and I have been doing this through the Kids Alive – Do the Five campaign www.kidsalive.com.au and by visiting the website and on the front page click on the “Early Childhood Program” to download Free eBooks, videos, animations and loads of other resources now being used in every early childhood centre across Australia.
+Since 1988 I have been focused on my passion of saving little ones lives and I have been doing this through the Kids Alive – Do the Five campaign.
+By visiting the website you can get access to free eBooks, videos, animations and loads of other resources now being used in every early childhood centre across Australia.
 This brings the safety message to kids at a level where they can understand and enjoy the journey.

-But that is only one part of the solution, we need to teach every child how to swim and I don’t just mean taking them to lessons where they play games, don’t get me wrong games are great and assist in the learning process but they are just not enough.
-The number one question I get asked is where should I take my child to swim and for years I have told parents to check out a number of swim schools in their area and see what feels right for you.
-But again that’s just not enough, so with my girls and a team of experts I have developed a new hub where information and education are king at www.worldwideswimschool.com
+But, that is only one part of the solution – we need to teach every child how to swim.
+I don’t just mean taking them to lessons where they play games, don’t get me wrong games are great and assist in the learning process but they are just not enough.
+The number one question I get asked is, “where should I take my child to swim?”
+For years I have told parents to check out a number of swim schools in their area and see what feels right for them.
+But again, that’s just not enough.
+So with my girls and a team of experts I have developed a hub where information and education are king, at www.worldwideswimschool.com.

 I’ve created must-see resources for parents, swim schools and swim teachers alike.
 Let’s ensure that everyone that is important in children’s’ lives understand where they’re at in their swimming journey.
 From nearly 50 years of experience I have designed these modules to help you know and understand the best ways to ensure water safety.
 This is the greatest information a swim teach, swim school and parent can arm themselves with when children learn to swim.

 Looking for more information?